playfulcorgi/faas-node/README.md

 # playfulcorgi/faas-node

-playfulcorgi/faas-node (FN) is a Docker image that simulates a [FaaS][2] environment.
+playfulcorgi/faas-node (f-n) is a Docker image that simulates a [FaaS][2] environment.
 It runs a tiny [Connect][1] server to accept HTTP (not HTTPS) requests and relays them to a handler file written in JavaScript.

-## Default Environment Variables Used By FN
+## Default Environment Variables Used By f-n

 |Key|Description|Default Value|Example of custom value|
 |-|-|-|-|